sgnconnects/compose-to-easypanel/README.md

 This little CLI makes it possible to create an Easypanel Schema (that can be hosted on Easypanel) from a docker-compose file.

-Easypanel is server controll panel based on Docker [easypanel.io](https://easypanel.io).
+Easypanel is a Beautiful , easy to use Server controll panel based on Docker [easypanel.io](https://easypanel.io).

 ## Quickstart